spark011130/spark011130/README.md

 ![banner](https://i.imgur.com/bu7DmA2.jpg)

 ### About Me
-I am passionate about technology, programming, and open-source projects.
+I am passionate about AI, its applications, and research in this field.
 Let's connect!

 ### Socials
 <p align="left">